Shut Your Mouth

 Shut your mouth, and you'll fall asleep.

-I'm just as guilty as everyone else.
-I've been breathing improperly for years - especially as I'm trying to fall asleep - and the only advantage I had was that I generally exercised enough throughout the week that I was tired enough to fall asleep every night despite my breathing.
+I've been breathing improperly for years — especially as I'm trying to fall asleep — and the only advantage I had was that I exercised enough throughout the week that I was tired enough to fall asleep every night despite my breathing.

-But now that my workout schedule has changed, I can see the profound benefit that proper breathing has had on my ability to fall asleep.
+But now that my schedule has changed, I can see the profound benefit that proper breathing has had on my ability to fall asleep.
 I’ll also have to thank my wife for insisting she not have to sleep next to a mouth-breathing loser.

 The simplest adjustments can have the most profound impact.
 In addition to closing my mouth and breathing deeply through my nose and into my abdomen, I repeat this mantra in my head, "falling asleep is natural, falling asleep is easy".

-Many people suffer from anxiety brought on by a stressful and overly complex lifestyle, and have a hard time falling asleep because their mind is racing.
-Breathing through your mouth exacerbates this issue as it activates panic receptors in your upper chest.
+Many people suffer from anxiety brought on by an overly complicated lifestyle, and have a hard time falling asleep because their mind is racing.
+Breathing through your mouth exacerbates panicked breathing from the upper chest.
 Obviously, you're not going to fall asleep if you're in panic mode.

-It's almost as if you begin to dream while you're still conscious.
+It's as if you begin to dream while you're still conscious.

-Your mind will wander off in the background as it begins to create vortices of disparate situations experienced throughout your day.
+Your mind wanders off in the background as it begins to create vortices of disparate events experienced throughout your day.
 Like a chef prepping a ten course meal, your brain begins dicing and re-contextualizing images and emotions as if they were paint launched toward a canvas by a five year old operating a railway howitzer.

 Fix your breathing, and it will help fix your sleep.